zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/lse/example.md

 ---
 # User change
 title: "Large System Extensions (LSE) Example"
 weight: 3

 layout: "learningpathall"

 ---

 ## Try out Large System Extensions (LSE) using an example C program

-**How do I know if my compiler is generating LSE instructions?**

-Let’s take a look at an example to get more understanding.
+Let’s take a look at an example to learn more and find out if the compiler is generating LSE instructions.

 Here is an [example program from cppreference.com](https://en.cppreference.com/w/c/language/atomic):